lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

     not exceed the set threshold for a certain duration (idle timeout), that session will be automatically terminated.
-For example, if the accelerator utilization threshold is set to 1%, and a compute session shows a utilization of less than 1% over the idle itmeout, it becomes a target for termination.
+For example, if the accelerator utilization threshold is set to 1%, and a compute session shows a utilization of less than 1% over the idle timeout, it becomes a target for termination.
 Resources with empty values are excluded from the garbage collection criteria.